-Instruction is in the form of lectures, seminars, practical and theoretical exercises, and there will also be a good deal of project work.
-You will be working both independently and in project groups.
+The teaching is in the form of lectures, seminars, practical and theoretical exercises, and a good deal of project work.
+You will work independently and in project groups.

-You will be in contact with the real world as you will be working with the challenges that are also important outside the University’s walls.
+You will be in contact with the food industry,and you will be working on the challenges ' that preoccupies the industry.

-There is a well-established collaboration between the students and the business community.
-For instance you may choose to do a project in practice, providing you with a unique experience and a good network.
+There is a well-established collaboration between the students and the industry.
+For instance, you may choose to do a project in practice, providing you with a unique experience and a good network.

 You can either follow a general profile or choose between two predetermined specialisations:

 You finish your MSc studies by writing a thesis, which is a large scientific project corresponding to six months of instruction.
 You can write your thesis on your own or in a group.
 You gain the title Master of Science (MSc) in Food Science and Technology (in Danish: cand.tech.al.).